Wered6/UE5-StyleGuide/README.md

 #### 3.4.4 Getters Are Invoked In Every Use

-Getters are invoked in every use regardless if you connect wires to one getter or many.
-This applies to simple getters and pure functions.
+When you call getters or pure functions, keep in mind they run every time they're used - even if connected to multiple wires.
+This means a pure function will recalculate everything inside it each time it's called.

+So instead of connecting one getter node to multiple places and creating wire spaghetti, it's better to just use a new getter node each time you need that value.

+Good example:

 <a name="3.4.5"></a>
 <a name="bp-graphs-block-comments"></a>